Frise chronologique

 Moving to the Sorbonne

-The École des Chartes, which had been housed at the Archives Nationales since 1847, moved to the Nouvelle Sorbonne in the autumn of 1897.
+The École des chartes, housed at the Archives Nationales since 1847, moved to the Nouvelle Sorbonne in the autumn of 1897.
 There, it occupied the premises originally intended for the Faculty of Theology, with its own entrance.
-This real estate move confirmed the School's outstanding position in French higher education.
+This real estate move confirmed the École’s outstanding position in French higher education.

 1899